codelingo/docs/docs/clql.md

   <cs.method
 ```

 Any fact in a query can have properties.
-The following query finds the "myMethod" method on the "myClass" class:
+The following query finds all methods named "myMethod" on the all classes named "myClass":

 ```
 cs.class: